-Nowadays plenty of coffee machines can replicate the whole Starbucks menu at home - often with just a push of a button or two.
-And while they're expensive, if you're a coffee shop regular you'll quickly make your money back on the savings from that daily spending.
-Still, there are countless machines out there to choose from - so let us break down the main types, and guide you with reviews of our favourite tried and tested machines.
+Still, there are countless options out there to choose from – so let us break down the main types, and guide you with reviews of our favourite tried and tested machines.

 If you know what type of machine you want to pick up and you want to make sure you get the best price, take a look at our guide to the best coffee machine deals right now, and check out our guide to the best smart kitchen gadgets if you're looking for more kitchen tech.

 The first thing to figure out is what sort of coffee machine you're looking for.
-There are four main categories - though there's plenty of room for further specificity within them - and which is right to you will depend on how fussy you are, how much you're willing to spend, and how much work you're willing to put into your morning cup.
+There are four main categories – though there's plenty of room for further specificity within them – and which is right to you will depend on your taste, how much you're willing to spend, and how much work you're willing to put into your morning cup.

 Manual espresso machines

-The coffee obsessive's coffee machine of choice, home espresso machines are essentially mini versions of what you'll find in a typical coffee shop - though they can actually get pretty big!
+The coffee maven's beverage-maker of choice, home espresso machines are essentially mini versions of what you'll find in a typical coffee shop - though they can actually get pretty big!
 These rely on highly pressurised steam to produce shots of espresso, which you can then mix with milk or water for longer drinks.

 Some espresso machines include grinders, though others will require pre-ground beans, though almost all of them will include a milk frother so you can make a perfect cappuccino too.
 A manual espresso machine is probably the way to get the absolute best coffee at home, but it does require a bit more patience and effort, and it may take you time to learn how to make it just right.